-Stereotactic radiosurgery (steer-e-o-TACK-tick ray-dee-o-SUR-jer-ee): a type of treatment that uses thin beams of radiation given from many angles to give a large dose of radiation to a small tumor area, usually in one session.
+Stereotactic radiosurgery (STEER-e-o-TACK-tick RAY-dee-o-SUR-jer-ee): a type of treatment that uses thin beams of radiation given from many angles to give a large dose of radiation to a small tumor area, usually in one session.
 Though it’s called surgery, no knife or scalpel is used.
-The treatment may be useful for tumors in places where surgery can’t be done, for example, in parts of the brain or spinal cord, or when the patient’s condition does not permit surgery.
+The treatment may be useful for tumors in places where surgery can’t be done, such as in parts of the brain or spinal cord, or when the patient’s condition does not permit surgery.

 Treatment field (or port): the area of the body through which external beam radiation is directed to reach a tumor